dkandalov/dkandalov.github.io/_posts/2016-06-01-From-Groovy-to-Kotlin.markdown

 val actionManager = ActionManager.getInstance()
 </kotlin>

 #### Method names with spaces
 Both Groovy and Kotlin allow method names with spaces.
-This might sound like a strange feature but it's great for naming unit-tests so that you don't have to decide if camel case is less/more readable than underscore and just use spaces instead.
+This might sound like a strange feature but it's great for naming unit-tests so that you don't have to choose between camel case, underscores or mixing both.

 Another less practical but much more exciting question is whether any string can be a method name.
-For Groovy the answer is yes, while Kotlin seems to be more restrictive.
+For Groovy the answer is "yes".
+Kotlin seems to be more restrictive.

 Groovy:
 <groovy>
 @Test def "convert event object into csv line"() {...}
-@Test def "\n"() {...} // naming is hard
+@Test def "\n"() {...} // good names are hard
 @Test def ""() {...}   // the shortest method name ever
 </groovy>
 Kotlin:
 <kotlin>
 @Test fun `convert event object into csv line`() {...}
 @Test fun `\n`() {...} // doesn't compile
-@Test fun ``() {...}   // doesn't compile :(
+@Test fun ``() {...}   // doesn't compile
 </kotlin>

 #### Almost optional "return"
 In Groovy the last expression in function/closure is its return value.
 You can use ``return`` keyword to return from function earlier, otherwise it's entirely optional.

 In Kotlin this is more complex.
-Functions have to use ``return`` keyword while lambdas cannot use ``return``.
+Functions must have ``return`` keyword while lambdas cannot use ``return``.
-The result of the last expression in lambda is the value that lambda will return because ``return`` in lambda means returning from enclosing method. <<--- TODO not true
+The result of the last expression in lambda is the value that lambda will return.
+And ``return`` in lambda means returning from enclosing method.

-There must be good reasons behind this design in Kotlin but why last expression in function needs ``return`` is still a mystery for me.
+There must be good reasons behind this design in Kotlin but why last expression in function always needs ``return`` is a mystery for me.
-In practice, I had no problems with it except when transforming Kotlin code from lambda into method and the other way round.
+In practice, I had no problems with it except when transforming Kotlin lambdas into methods and the other way round.
+The code has to be modified to add/remove ``return`s.

 #### Getting Class object
 Kotlin has its own reflection classes, i.e. in addition to ``java.lang.Class`` there is ``kotlin.reflect.KClass``.